Let's figure out your renovation budget

 11x more borrowing power on average vs traditional HELOC

-No need to refinance your existing mortgage
+No refinance required — keep your existing mortgage rate

 Works for recent buyers with limited current equity